How to Avoid Bad (or Mediocre) Employers

 How to Avoid Getting Hired by a Bad Company

-An example is the email I received from Sonya who said, "I sent my resume, portfolio URL, and cover letter to a company last week; addressed to a Vice President as indicated in the advertisement.
+Here’s an example.
+A reader named Sonya wrote to say, "I sent my resume, portfolio URL, and cover letter to a company last week; addressed to a Vice President as indicated in the advertisement.
 Several days later I got back a letter that was grammatically incorrect and unprofessional.
 I guess you could say at least I got a reply."

-She went on to say, "Sometimes you just get a little put off when you try so hard to do things correctly and you either don't get a response or you get a really bad one from someone who has the title of Vice President."
+She went on: "Sometimes you just get a little put off when you try so hard to do things correctly, and you either don't get a response or you get a really bad one from someone who has the title of Vice President."

-I'd be put off too, and, to be honest, I'd wonder whether I would want to work for a company that was that unprofessional.
+When things like that happen you wonder whether you would want to work for a company that was that unprofessional.

-I'm not impressed, either, by hiring managers who don't show up for interviews, without rescheduling in advance.
-One job seeker I spoke to me told me he spent over an hour getting to the interview site, only to be told by a secretary that he needed to come back at a later date.
+Hiring managers who don't show up for interviews without rescheduling in advance are a red flag.
+One job seeker reported that he spent over an hour getting to the interview site, only to be told by a secretary that he needed to come back at a later date.

-Whenever I hear a recruiter or hiring manager say that you absolutely can't pass up this opportunity and you have to send your resume, drop everything and interview, etc. right now, I wonder what the sense of urgency is.
-Perhaps, it's a legitimate opportunity that needs to be filled immediately or maybe it's just an overzealous recruiter or manager trying to meet a hiring quota.
+Whenever a recruiter or hiring manager says that you absolutely can't pass up this opportunity and you have to send your resume, drop everything and interview, etc. right now, you should wonder what the sense of urgency is.
+Perhaps it's a legitimate opportunity that needs to be filled immediately, or maybe it's just an overzealous recruiter or manager trying to meet a hiring quota.

 Limited Contact Information

 That old mantra that if it sounds too good to be true, it probably is, still holds true.
-One person who was in the midst of a job search was told by a recruiter that an employer was hiring a high-level executive for a top secret multi-million start-up company.
-When the job seeker inquired further, he found out that the start-up wasn't funded, that it had no existing products or even a marketing plan.
+One person who was in the midst of a job search was told by a recruiter that an employer was hiring a high-level executive for a top-secret multimillion start-up company.
+When the job seeker inquired further, he found out that the start-up wasn't funded, and that it had no existing products or even a marketing plan.

 What a Job Seeker Can Do

-There are a few things you can do when you see a red flag.
-You can stop, or at least, halt the hiring process temporarily while you research the company.
+Hit Pause.
+You can stop – or at least halt – the hiring process temporarily while you learn more about the company.
 There isn't anything the matter with delaying sending your resume or scheduling an interview if you're hesitant about whether you want to work for the company.

-If you have a connection that will help you find inside information, use it.
+Use Your Connections.
+If you have a networking connection who will help you find inside information, use it.
 Do you know someone who works there?
 Ask them about the company.
 If you belong to a professional association, they may be able to help you network with people who can give you advice.
-Use online networking resources, like LinkedIn, as well.
+Use online networking resources like LinkedIn, as well.
 You may be surprised at how much you can find out.